INQOVI- cedazuridine and decitabine tablet, film coated

 5.1 Myelosuppression

-Fatal and serious myelosuppression can occur with INQOVI.
+In patients with MDS or CMML, INQOVI can cause severe myelosuppression, including fatal adverse reactions.
 Based on laboratory values, new or worsening thrombocytopenia occurred in 82% of patients, with Grade 3 or 4 occurring in 76%.
 Neutropenia occurred in 73% of patients, with Grade 3 or 4 occurring in 71%.
 Anemia occurred in 71% of patients, with Grade 3 or 4 occurring in 55%.
 Febrile neutropenia occurred in 33% of patients, with Grade 3 or 4 occurring in 32%.
-Myelosuppression (thrombocytopenia, neutropenia, anemia, and febrile neutropenia) is the most frequent cause of INQOVI dose reduction or interruption, occurring in 36% of patients.
+Thrombocytopenia, neutropenia, anemia, and febrile neutropenia are the most frequent cause of INQOVI dose reduction or interruption, occurring in 36% of patients.
 Permanent discontinuation due to myelosuppression (febrile neutropenia) occurred in 1% of patients.
 Myelosuppression and worsening neutropenia may occur more frequently in the first or second treatment cycles and may not necessarily indicate progression of underlying MDS.

 Fatal and serious infectious complications can occur with INQOVI.
 Pneumonia occurred in 21% of patients, with Grade 3 or 4 occurring in 15%.
 Sepsis occurred in 14% of patients, with Grade 3 or 4 occurring in 11%.
 Fatal pneumonia occurred in 1% of patients, fatal sepsis in 1%, and fatal septic shock in 1% [see Adverse Reactions (6.1)].